digisavvy/some-like-it-neat/README.md

 ### Folder Structure
 ---------------
-I haven't listed out every single file here; but just enough so you know where most of the important files are now located.
+I haven't listed out every single file here; but I have listed out the files that you'll most likely work with during a project.

 Theme Root
  |    ├── assets